PierrePages/Flocking-simulation/README.md

 In order to test the simulation, follow those steps:

-1. Install the library used in the simulation : Numpy, Math, Random, Pygame.
+1. Install the libraries used in the simulation, that is : Numpy, Math, Random, Pygame.
 2. Run the main.py file.